 Veterans Affairs (VA) Maryland Health Care System: This health care organization provides care and service to Maryland’s veterans.
 The Baltimore, Loch Raven and Perry Point VA Medical Centers, in addition to five community based outpatient clinics, work together to form this integrated health care delivery system.

 Veterans Crisis Line: Call 800-273-8255 and press 1.
 Text 838255.
-Use Online Chat.
+Use the online chat.
 Connect with the Veterans Crisis Line to reach caring, qualified responders with the Department of Veterans Affairs.
 Many of them are veterans themselves.
 The Veterans Crisis Line is free, confidential and available every day, 24/7, to all veterans, service members, and their family and friends.

 Yellow Ribbon Fund: This fund provides housing and transportation for wounded veterans and their families during recovery.
 Veterans will be given caregiver support when and where it is needed.